Internet Archive: Netlabels

 The Archive has a collection of freely distributable music that is streamed and available for download via its Netlabels service.
 The music in this collection generally has Creative Commons-license catalogs of virtual record labels.

 Images collection

 This collection contains more than 3.5 million items.
-Cover Art Archive, Metropolitan Museum of Art - Gallery Images, NASA Images, Occupy Wall Street Flickr Archive, and USGS Maps are some sub-collections of Image collection.
+Cover Art Archive, Metropolitan Museum of Art – Gallery Images, NASA Images, Occupy Wall Street Flickr Archive, and USGS Maps are some sub-collections of Image collection.

 Cover Art Archive

 The Cover Art Archive is a joint project between the Internet Archive and MusicBrainz, whose goal is to make cover art images on the Internet.
 As of April 2021, this collection contains more than 1,400,000 items.

 Metropolitan Museum of Art images

 The images of this collection are from the Metropolitan Museum of Art.
 This collection contains more than 140,000 items.

 NASA Images

 The NASA Images archive was created through a Space Act Agreement between the Internet Archive and NASA to bring public access to NASA's image, video, and audio collections in a single, searchable resource.
-The IA NASA Images team worked closely with all of the NASA centers to keep adding to the ever-growing collection.
+The Internet Archive NASA Images team worked closely with all of the NASA centers to keep adding to the ever-growing collection.
 The nasaimages.org site launched in July 2008 and had more than 100,000 items online at the end of its hosting in 2012.